nais/doc/docs/security/antivirus.md

 [ClamAV][clamav] is an open source antivirus engine for detecting trojans, viruses, malware and other malicious threats.
 It is used in a variety of situations including file scanning, email scanning, web scanning and end point security.

+This feature is installed on all nais clusters. clamAV runs in its own pod with a separate pod running the REST api applications use.
+There is a service set up so all applications will be able to talk to the REST api using [http://clamav.nais-system.svc.nais.local/scan](http://clamav.nais-system.svc.nais.local/scan) on-prem and [http://clamav.clamav.svc.cluster.local](http://clamav.clamav.svc.cluster.local) on GCP.
+The REST api supports PUT or POST and can be tested using curl as well:

 ClamAV has a REST API applications can use for scanning files and urls.

 | Cluster | URL                                             |